« State-specific resources Connecticut

 Assessors’ websites in Connecticut counties

-Most often, the county Assessor's office is the 'go-to' resource for finding online lien-related information for construction project parcels, including ownership records, special warranty deeds, and more.
-Counties that we've not yet found online (those with '*') link to a Google search for your convenience.
+Most often, the county Assessor’s office is the go-to resource for online lien-related information for construction project parcels—ownership records, special warranty deeds, and more.
+Counties that we’ve not yet found online (those with “*”) link to a Google search for your convenience.

-Other Important Construction Links in Connecticut
+Other important construction links in Connecticut

-Frequently Asked Questions (FAQs) on Connecticut Lien Processes for Contractors
+Frequently asked questions (FAQs) on Connecticut lien processes for contractors

-We Set the Standard for the Construction Industry
+We set the standard for the construction industry

-Not only do we provide you with the tools, knowledge, and team to ensure you feel confident your rights are secured, but we're prepared for the trenches and ready to coordinate with your legal team when things "go sideways" on one of your projects.
+Not only do we provide the tools, knowledge, and team to help you feel confident your rights are secured—we’re prepared for the trenches and ready to coordinate with your legal team when things “go sideways” on a project.